Nitrux/nitrux-bug-tracker/README.md

     - For such circumstances, please add a [feature request](#how-to-make-a-feature-request).
 2. Filing a bug against software not maintained or developed by Nitrux, unless it's specific to Nitrux.
     - For example, only open a bug report if GIMP crashes only in Nitrux.
 If it's a general crash due to a bug in GIMP, don't open a bug report here.
-    - Also, please open a bug report in this repository if the Maui Apps have issues, or if a setting we apply is causing an adverse effect.
+    - On the other hand, please open a bug report in this repository if the Maui Apps have issues, or if a setting we apply is causing an adverse effect.
 3. Discuss features or existing policies, or propose new features or ideas.
     - For such circumstances, please open a [discussion](https://github.com/orgs/Nitrux/discussions).